jiyong-park/Data-Analytics-Job-Index/README.md

 - From the curiosity, I developed a Web Scrapper for www.indeed.com, which is the largest job search platform, to automatically generate and visualize information about data analytics jobs as follows:
-    1. How Many New Data Analytics Jobs are There?
+    1. How Many Data Analytics Jobs are There?
     2. Data Analytics Job Map
     3. Required Skills for Data Analytics
     4. Data Analytics Job Characteristics
-        - 4.1 Salary
+        - 4.1 Salary by Job
-        - 4.2 Company Rating
+        - 4.2 Salary by Location
         - 4.3 Word Cloud for Job Descriptions
         - 4.4 Saving the job list as a csv file